JetBrains/teamcity-documentation/topics/docker-support.md

 It works as follows: when an image is published, TeamCity stores the information about the registry of the images published by the build.
 When the [server clean-up](teamcity-data-clean-up.md) is run and it deletes the build, all the configured connections are searched for the address of this registry, and the images published by the build are cleaned up using the credentials specified in the found connection.

-Clean-up is not currently available for Podman registries.
+Clean-up is not currently available for build agents using Podman.

 ### Clean-up of Images on Build Agent

-As part of [Free disk space](free-disk-space.md) build feature, Container Support cleans up images which were created by TeamCity builds on this build agent.
-The Container Support assumes, that docker images are stored under
+As part of [Free disk space](free-disk-space.md) build feature, Docker Support cleans up images which were created by TeamCity builds on this build agent.
+The Docker Support assumes, that docker images are stored under

  - `/var/lib/docker` on Linux
  - `%\ProgramData%` directory on Windows